 A: Guests are welcome to bring their own towels or we can provided a bed linen set (face cloth, hand towel and bath towel) for a small fee which covers our laundry fees.
 Please see the Glamping Services page for details.

 Q: What's included in the accommodation?

 A: All of our glamping accommodation comes with cutlery, crockery, gas stove, barbecue and chiminea or fire pit.
 The majority of units include electric sockets, lights and an electric cooler or fridge.
-The all season glamping accommodation have TV/DVDs and our top of the range glamping accommodation have Nespresso coffee machines.
+The all-season glamping accommodations have TV/DVDs and our top of the range glamping accommodation have Nespresso coffee machines and electric "stove" heaters.

 Q: Is there a fridge?

 A: All of our glamping accommodation includes an electric cooler.
 Some have a fridge instead.
 An electric cool box has air blown into it to help keep frozen things cold.
 If you wish to make tepid items such as drinks or sausages cold we recommend bringing freezer blocks.

 Q: Can we have a fire or barbecue?